Disposable links vs actual secret management.

 Decryption happens in your browser.
 Our servers never see the key.
 Every reveal is logged.

-Plus advanced collaboration: Share access with team members via role-based permissions, organise secrets by client and project, and maintain full audit trails — all without compromising security.
+Plus advanced collaboration: Role-based permissions, client/project organisation, and full audit trails — without compromising security.

 Why choose keyhold.io over disposable links?